Treasures of the Met in New York

 Ugolino and His Sons, Metropolitan Museum of Art Did you lock the car or not?
 (Ugolino and His Sons by Jean-Baptiste Carpeaux, 1867).

-The Met is one of the greatest things in NYC and perfect for a rainy day.
+But history aside, the Met is one of the greatest things in NYC and perfect for a rainy day.
 Just bring good shoes and a lot of time on your hands.

 Comments